shirtable/python-novice/02-strings_numbers_typeness.md

 We just went through a number of examples and there's no need for you to memorize all of this stuff.
 The general principle is "type".
 Type, like variables, is a fundamental idea in programming.
 Every kind of data has a particular type.
 So far, we've seen three: `str`, `int`, and `float`.
 In certain cases, data of one type can be converted to another.

-The idea of type brings us to another idea this is fundamental to Python in particular, but not necessarily other programming lanugages: the idea of object-orientation.
+The idea of type brings us to another idea this is fundamental to Python in particular, but not necessarily other programming lanugages: the idea of object=orientation.
 There's a lot that can be said about OOP, but the most important things to understand are:

 * An object combines data with functionality.
 * Everything in Python is an object.
 Everything.